Sheikhpura Junction railway station: History

 Several years before the Grand Chord was built, a connection from the Howrah–Delhi main line to Gaya was developed in 1900 and the South Bihar Railway Company (operated by EIR) had laid a line from Lakhisarai to Gaya in 1879.
 The Grand Chord was opened on 6 December 1906.

 Structure

 There are only three platforms in the Sheikhpura Junction railway station.
 The platforms are interconnected with a single foot overbridge.

 Electrification and doubling of track

 Feasibility studies for the electrification of the Manpur–Tilaiya–Kiul section were announced in the rail budget for 2010–11 and the electrification work of single track is going on starting 2015–16.
 Electrification of single line from Gaya to Kiul have been completed in July 2018.
 It has been completed in two phases.
 In first phase Tilaiya to Warisaliganj have been completed and in the other phase Warisaliganj to Lakhisarai.
 A special MEMU train was flagged on 22 October 2018 by State Railway Minister Mr Manoj Sinha.
-Track doubling is in progress and it is expected to be completed by March 2020.
+The track doubling project was completed and commissioned by February 2025.